horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 ## @type and so:additionalType elements

 Since we are trying to get HydroShare's resources to show up in Google Dataset search, we will use a type of [so:Dataset](https://schema.org/Dataset) for the "@type" element to specify the type of the node.
-This isn't strictly true of all resources in HydroShare (e.g., modeling resource types), but for our implementation, we will use this for all resources.
+This isn't strictly true of all resources in HydroShare (e.g., resources containing models), but for our implementation, we will use this for all resources.
 See Example 1.

 The [so:additionalType](https://schema.org/additionalType) element allows us to specify another type for the resource and allows us to be more specific.
 Here we will use the HydroShare resource type from the HydroShare vocabulary terms page.
 See Example 1.